The Realignment Problem: When Right becomes Wrong in LLMs

 \subsection{Stage 3: Alignment Impact-Weighted Optimization}

-A naive approach would combine Eq.~\ref{eq:loss_type_i}, Eq.~\ref{eq:loss_type_ii}, and Eq.~\ref{eq:loss_kl} with fixed hyperparameters.
-This is suboptimal, as not all updates contribute equally to the global alignment goal.
-To address this in a principled manner, we frame the selection and weighting of updates as a bi-level optimization problem.
-The outer objective is to maximize the model's alignment with the new policy $\pi_{\text{new}}$, while the inner objective is to apply the specific re-alignment updates.

-~\cite{feng2025bridging} demonstrate the marginal gain in a global alignment objective $\mathcal{J}$ from applying a local update loss $\mathcal{L}_i$ is formally governed by the implicit function theorem, involving the gradient of both objectives and the inverse of the inner objective's Hessian matrix, $H_{\mathcal{L}_i}$:
+Combining the objectives with fixed hyperparameters is suboptimal, as not all updates contribute equally to the global alignment goal.
+To address this, we frame the weighting of updates as a bi-level optimization problem.
+As demonstrated by~\cite{feng2025bridging}, the marginal gain in a global alignment objective $\mathcal{J}$ from a local update loss $\mathcal{L}_i$ is governed by the implicit function theorem:

-However, computing and inverting the billion-parameter Hessian for an LLM is computationally infeasible.
-Therefore, we adopt a practical and effective approximation common in large-scale optimization.
-We assume the Hessian is locally proportional to the identity matrix, i.e., $H_{\mathcal{L}_i} \approx \gamma I$, where $\gamma$ is a scalar approximation factor.
-This simplification is motivated by the observation that for a well-conditioned loss landscape, the Hessian's diagonal elements dominate.
-Under this assumption, the inverse Hessian becomes $( \gamma I )^{-1} = \frac{1}{\gamma} I$, and the complex marginal gain calculation elegantly simplifies to a scaled dot product.
+where $H_{\mathcal{L}_i}$ is the Hessian of the inner objective.
+Computing the inverse Hessian is intractable for LLMs.
+We adopt a common approximation, $H_{\mathcal{L}_i} \approx \gamma I$, which assumes a locally isotropic loss landscape.
+Under this approximation, the inverse Hessian reduces to a constant scaling factor.
+This approximation is adopted in gradient-based influence estimator Tracin \cite{yang2024revisitextendenhancehessianfree}, where exact second-order information is computationally prohibitive.
+This also simplifies the marginal gain calculation to a scaled dot product.